Last updated in March 2026.

 - reduce absenteeism

-- reduce worker sluggishness during the holidays.
+- reduce worker sluggishness during the holidays

 Now that you have a general idea of what the 13th month benefit is, let’s dive into the math.

-Computing for the 13th Month bonus
+Computing for the 13th Month Bonus

-Let’s say you have an Filipino VA, Mario, who you pay P12,000 a month.
+Let’s say you have a Filipino VA, Mario, who you pay P12,000 a month.
 He started working for you April of this year.
 How much is he entitled to get for his 13th month?

 Here’s the basic formula: